BetterMontreal/BetterMontreal.github.io/about.md

 1. [Montreal in Technology calendar](http://www.montrealintechnology.com/calendar/)
 1. *Add your own favorite events lists here*

-If you added all these calendars, great!
-You almost don't need BetterMTL.
+If you have all these calendars feeding your personal .ics calendar, great!
+If you read them all, and compare and contrast, then you almost don't need this BetterMTL project.

-We believe we can fix this mess. :-)

-To contribute directly you can fork the repo and send us pull-requests, jump right into the [discussion](gitter.im/bettermtl/general), help prioritize [issues](waffle.io/bettermtl/bettermtl.github.io), and report new bugs
+To contribute, you can fork the repo (modify and send us pull-requests), or add to the [discussion here](gitter.im/bettermtl/general), or comment to report and prioritize [bugs and development issues](waffle.io/bettermtl/bettermtl.github.io).